AEkman/SuperHeroesListViewer/README.md

 # SuperHeroesListViewer
-Init

-Schoolproject.
+This was a Schoolproject.

-Goal was to create a list view of a personclass and to be able to sort the list using:
+The goal was to create a list view of a personclass and to be able to sort the list using:
 * JavaFX
 * ListView
 * Sorting functions